djnzx/spring-steps/README.md

-# This is a step-by-step spring-boot guide
+# A step-by-step spring-boot guide

-based on the info taken from the [Official guides](https://spring.io/guides) modified a bit according to questions being asked during the course
+based on the info taken from the [spring.io/guides](https://spring.io/guides) modified a bit according to questions being asked during the course

 ### Prerequisites

-Java-core
+- Java-core
+- Java 8
+- OOP
+- Maven